 Inbound sales is about connecting with, not hooking up with, the right match.

 Debra and I happen to be standing next to each other.
 Online, it might be that someone finds your website, or tweet, or LinkedIn profile, or Facebook post shared by one of their friends.
 Simple and non-threatening questions to start conversations with will help you to learn more about the person who found you.

 As we were talking, a passerby stopped and stepped in the middle.
 Or more accurately, rushed in with his business card and the words, "This is a totally shameless self-promotional plug.
 But I overheard you talking about content strategy and that is exactly what we do!
 Here is my card- let's hook up!"

 Now it was bad enough that the overlord tried to move in for the hook up like that.
 Even worse that he tried to hijack our connection.
 But to me, the worst part was if you consider that not even 10 minutes earlier, the entire conference had just heard Hubspot co-founders tell everyone that inbound isn't just changing the way we market, or even just how we sell, but how we do business in general.
 Or was that just my takeaway?
 (By the way, 'overlord of XYZ' was his actual business card title.
 Who knows, maybe there is a right match for overlord out there.
 Nana used to always say there is someone for everyone.)

 Debra cringed.
 I could physically see her demeanor change and I held my breath to see what her response would be.
-(Check out her comment on this post to find out and then ask yourself how many of your business cards end up in the same place.)
 As my nana would put it, Debra was a nice girl who was smart enough to not fall for a boy who moved too fast.
 Clearly an inbound intervention was needed for this eager young overlord.
 He wasn't even at bat and he was already trying to make it to second base!